Bioavailable, or BS?

 That’s not to say that smooth nut butters aren’t good for you at all of course.
 You’re just probably better off going for crunchy where possible (or at least a mix of the two).

-In terms of what we eat with the product in question, remember that vitamins A, D, E and K are fat-soluble.
+Remember that vitamins A, D, E and K are fat-soluble.
 This means they’re best absorbed when eaten with fats.
-So if you’re eating kale, for instance (which is high in vitamins A and K). remember to include some fat in the meal too.
+So if you’re eating kale, for instance (which is high in vitamins A and K), remember to include some fat in the meal too.
 You don’t need much though, and whole food sources like nuts or avocado are obviously preferable.

 And the bioavailability of the infamous curcumin in turmeric is enhanced by black pepper.